Terioch/tech-blog-server/README.md

 ## General Information

-This project served as my introduction to Asp.Net Web API and handles requests for the following:
+This project served as my introduction to Asp.Net Web API and processes data in JSON format for the following requests:

 * Blog posts
 * Post comments